DBUPDGEN

 $phystype Name of physical datatype, for instance float, varchar(16).

-The simplest way to use this check is simply to insert a test at point 1 (see the example above) in the table-update:
+The simplest way to use this check is simply to replace the test at point 1 (see the example above) in the table-update:

 ....